 BHCOE’s Scientific Advisory Board is responsible for establishing the organization’s mission and vision and overseeing BHCOE’s management.
 Elected directors serve a three-year term and may serve a second term if re-elected.
 Directors serve in an unpaid, volunteer capacity.
 Directors represent a variety of stakeholders, including government agencies, faculty, clinicians, consumer-advocates, payers, employers and administrators.

-Matthew T. Brodhead serves on the BHCOE ANSI Commission and is an Associate Professor at Michigan State University. read more
+Matthew T. Brodhead serves on the BHCOE Commission and is an Associate Professor at Michigan State University. read more

 Kristin Brunner is a writer living in Los Angeles and a member of the BHCOE Person & Family Workgroup. read more